-[Updated April 4, 2024] In the face of rising R&D costs and growing pricing pressures from payers, the pharma and biotech sectors continue to transform to adapt to an evolving landscape.
-While workforce reductions persist in 2024 for some companies, major players like AbbVie, AGC Biologics, and Amgen are demonstrating confidence in the industry with…
+[Updated May 10, 2024] In the face of rising R&D costs and growing pricing pressures from payers, the pharma and biotech sectors continue to transform to adapt to an evolving landscape.
+While workforce reductions persist in 2024 for some companies, major players like AbbVie, AGC Biologics, Amgen, Novartis and Thermo Fisher Scientific are demonstrating confidence…

 Microsoft and 1910 Genetics: AI-powered partnership targets billion-dollar savings and growth in drug discovery